santhosht99/sql_project/README.md

 	where x.rnk<=5;
 ```

 ### 13. Who are the top 5 most popular artist?
-(Popularity is defined based on most no of paintings done by an artist)
+(Popularity is defined based on most no of paintings done by an artist).
 ```sql
 select a.full_name as artist, a.nationality,x.no_of_painintgs
 	from (	select a.artist_id, count(1) as no_of_painintgs